 Commonly reported issues are:

-Audio issues can be related to any of a number of factors, including hardware, drivers, services, and privacy settings.
+Audio issues can be related to several factors, including hardware, drivers, services, and privacy settings.

 6. Slow Internet Connection

-An IT support specialist can help identify whether this is simply due to peak load usage or some other technical factor.
+An IT support specialist can help identify whether this is due to peak load usage or other technical factors.

 When slow internet is reported too frequently, it may point to a need for greater bandwidth.

-Many companies now double up on their internet connection both to get more overall speed and to have redundancy.
+Many companies now double up on their internet connection to get more overall speed and redundancy.

 7. Wireless Connection Problems